Azure/azure-storage-ruby/README.md

 # Create an azure storage queue service object after you set up the credentials
 queues = Azure::Storage::Queue::QueueService.new

+# Add retry filter to the service object
+queues.with_filter(Azure::Storage::Core::Filter::ExponentialRetryPolicyFilter.new)

 # Create a queue
 queues.create_queue("test-queue")